 Because free spirits here are an ugly disease.

-So they confine and restrain to further their gain,
+They confine and restrain to further their gain,

 And any deviation is treated the same

-Same old story: It’s just the big guys that win,
+Same old story: it’s just the big guys that win,

 Crash pads and travellers aren’t worthy of respect,